nise/mod-videodatabase/readme.md

 Vi-Moodle is a database, player, and annotation tool for video-based learning resources in moodle.

 **System Features:**
-* Upload and convert video files
+* Select video files from a pool of videos
 * Comprehensive meta data description of video files (dublin core, pedagogic metadata, technical descriptions)
 * Browse and search a video collection
 * Having multiple video databases in a course or course module